THE CORTEX COLLECTIVE PHILOSOPHY

 The Cost of Chronic Understanding

 I think one of the most overlooked aspects of neurodivergence is the cumulative impact of being misunderstood.
+Not once or twice, and not only during particularly difficult periods, but repeatedly over years or even decades.

 Many neurodivergent people grow up receiving messages that they are lazy, dramatic, too sensitive, disorganised, difficult, immature or simply not trying hard enough.
 Even when these messages are not stated directly, they are often implied through repeated corrections, criticism, exclusion or the persistent feeling that everybody else seems to have access to a rulebook that they somehow missed.